labrat97/observer/DOCKER.md

 ### Persistence
 Bind-mount a host directory to persist app data across restarts/upgrades:
 - `/var/ob` – contains media, thumbnails, cache, and application data

+The password hashing pepper is persisted at `/var/ob/secrets/hash_salt`.
+Keep this file secret and stable.
+If you are migrating from an older container that used a custom `OB_HASH_SALT`, either set the same value via `-e OB_HASH_SALT=...` on first start or place the value into `/var/ob/secrets/hash_salt` before starting to preserve existing password hashes.

 ---